Boxing has had to adapt to coronavirus conditions after a pandemic ripped through the world and robbed top-level sport of its very oxygen – the fans.

 Enhance the sound of the punches, and zoom closer to the corner action.
 Maybe use drones as much as possible to capture what a fighter goes through during a battle.

 None of this has been taken into account.
 It’s all been geared towards making the viewer forget that there are no fans inside the venue.

 We don’t need a firework display that we can only watch on TV and not be a part of it.

 And what exactly are we celebrating as the world goes through one of the worst crises of all time?

 Wasting a load of money, obviously chucked at the event by TV on both sides of the Atlantic, is the last thing we should be doing.

-That money could be donated to the relief effort of getting all the major countries affected by COVID-19 back on track and really help people out.
+That money could be donated to the relief effort of getting all the major countries affected by COVID-19 back on track and helping people out.

-It’s not pretty, it’s not enjoyable.
-It won’t be for a long time.
-At least until we can actually be there to witness it.
+It’s not pretty; it’s not enjoyable.
+It won’t be for a long time, at least until we can be there to witness it.

 I hope some of the organizers take note.
-And furthermore, think about donating their effects budget instead of their highly unwarranted overspending.
+Furthermore, consider donating their effects budget instead of their unnecessary overspending.

 The views expressed in this article are the opinions of Phil Jay.